ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 - Non QSR International managed computers are not permitted to be plugged into the QSR International corporate network.

-- Computers of partner organisation that require access to QSR International systems may only be connected to specially designed contractor network that segments the connected computers from the remainder of the corporate network and provides tight controls over precisely what internal systems can be accessed.
+- Computers of partner organization that require access to QSR International systems may only be connected to specially designed contractor network that segments the connected computers from the remainder of the corporate network and provides tight controls over precisely what internal systems can be accessed.

 - Staff, contractors, consultants or visitors must not introduce wireless networks or Access Points (AP) into a QSR International site.
-Wireless networks must only be setup by authorised Information and Technology Network administrators and must be approved by the Change Advisory Board through the change control process.
+Wireless networks must only be setup by authorized Information and Technology Network administrators and must be approved by the Change Advisory Board through the change control process.

 - The wireless network shall be encrypted using a suitably strong protocol.
 The preferred standard is WPA2.
 Use of WPA and WEP is prohibited.
 A high level of key strength should be used (128 bit or higher).
 Static keys should be avoided, although they are permitted for guest networks that provide Internet access only and no access to the internal network.